gungurbuz/KVV-TRIAS/README.md

 - i love you KVV forever and ever...

 ## License
-This project is licensed under the  License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Zero v1.0 Universal License - see the [LICENSE](LICENSE) file for details.